-Resources in the Internal Service Fund increased slightly by 0.6% to \$8.6 million in 2022-23 from 2021-22.
-Fund 601 is the only sub-fund currently budgeted to the Internal Service Fund and it serves as a Self-Insurance Fund for Workers' Compensation, Unemployment Compensation, Risk Management, and some group health services.
+Resources in the Internal Service Fund increased slightly by 0.9% to \$8.6 million in 2022-23 from 2021-22.
+Fund 601 is the only sub-fund currently budgeted to the Internal Service Fund and it serves as a Self-Insurance Fund for Workers' Compensation.